vectorhacker/consul-gateway/README.md

 =========

 A consul connected load balancing http client gateway for microservice applications.
-Loosely based on Martin Fowlers slides on (Testing Strategies in a Microservice Architecture)[http://martinfowler.com/articles/microservice-testing/].
+Loosely based on Martin Fowlers slides on [ Testing Strategies in a Microservice Architecture ](http://martinfowler.com/articles/microservice-testing/).

 It uses Consul to get the list of addresses to load balance across and makes requests using the request-promise library.
 It can also automatically update